The 2025 Software Landscape: AI Becomes a Team Player

 • Will Pearce, Nick Landers, and David A. Wheeler (2024).
 AI Cyber Challenge (AIxCC) and the Needle Linux Kernel Vulnerability - Part 2.
 OpenSSF Blog.
 Available online.
 Accessed 23 January 2025.

 • Rod Cope (2023).
 How AI is Transforming Industries.
+Perforce.
 Available online.
-Perforce.
 Accessed 23 January 2025.

 • Nico Krüger (2020).
 AI Testing and Machine Learning in Software Testing.
 Perforce.
 Available online.
 Accessed 23 January 2025.